Opting out of NHS Wales Bursary Scheme: Accessing Student Finance

 If you are ordinarily resident in Scotland or Northern Ireland, please contact the Student Funding and Advice team for more information.

-Once you have done all the steps above, and provided all required information, we estimate that it will take in the region of 4-6 weeks for your funding application to be fully assessed by your funding body.
+Once you have completed all the steps above and provided all the required information, we estimate that it will take in the region of 4-6 weeks for your funding application to be fully assessed by your funding body.

 No funding will be payable to you until you have received confirmation of your funding entitlement and you have completed enrolment on to your course.